winksaville/ponyc-rpm-bin/README.md

 # Install ponyc binaries from .rpm files
-This installs ponyc using `makepkg -si` from the release .rpm files on [bintray](https://bintray.com/pony-language/ponyc-rpm).
+This installs ponyc from the release .rpm files on [bintray](https://bintray.com/pony-language/ponyc-rpm).

 The current ponyc package installed via pacman is not compatible with